 The Outdoorsman Triathlon is the nation’s oldest continuous triathlon and consists of a 1 mile swim, 4 mile run and an 8 mile paddle down the Little Tennessee River.
 Individual competition is held on Saturday and relays are held on Sunday.

 In 1976 outdoorsman Payson Kennedy (founder of the Nantahala Outdoor Center), Olympic canoeist John Burton, and Georgia Tech professor Russ Callen issued a challenge to athletes to come battle the raw elements of the Great Smoky Mountains in an outdoorsman’s triathlon.
 This race even has in the rules that “assistance with changing clothes, putting on shoes, or supplying food or drink to competitors is prohibited.
 Competitors are on their own once they begin the race and can only receive assistance from race officials”.
 The rules governing the running section state “no form of locomotion other than running, walking, or crawling is allowed”.
 A news article in Triathlon Today concerning the Outdoorsman Triathlon stated that had these competitors been around 200 years ago “these mountains and gaps would now bear their names”.

 Paddler Magazine described the event as one of the nation’s top multisport races.

 Today the Outdoorsman Triathlon is the oldest continuously running triathlon in the United States and has seen Olympic gold medal athletes, World Champion athletes, and three generations of family participants.
-The event is sponsored by The Outdoorsman Triathlon Charitable Trust, First Citizens Bank of Bryson City, Rolling Thunder River Company, Nantahala Outdoor Center, Nantahala Village, Russ Callen, Dodge & Jo Carol Havens, Phil & Lynda Pickett, and Scott & Sue Dillery and numerous volunteers.
+The event is sponsored by The Outdoorsman Triathlon Charitable Trust, Rolling Thunder River Company, Nantahala Outdoor Center, Nantahala Village, Russ Callen, Dodge & Jo Carol Havens, Phil & Lynda Pickett, and Scott & Sue Dillery and numerous volunteers.